CKodes/FEM.StatsPreviewCardComponent_Bootstrap/README.md

 ### The challenge

-Users should be able to:s
+Users should be able to:

 - View the optimal layout depending on their device's screen size